JKdreaming/cliff-mortgages-astro/README.md

 - `Permissions-Policy`
 - `Content-Security-Policy-Report-Only`

+## 📊 Analytics guardrail

+- `src/layouts/BaseLayout.astro` **must** continue to inline the Google Analytics loader for property `G-RTE0P19P15`.
+Removing or renaming that snippet breaks site-wide tracking and is not permitted.

 If any header is missing, redeploy after investigating middleware or proxy settings.

 ## 👀 Want to learn more?